|Date of Birth||

 The Republic of China

-It only took Joy Haizelden two years to become an international wheelchair basketball star.
+It only took Joy Haizelden two years to become an international wheelchair basketball star but she waited eight more years to win Commonwealth Games bronze.

 Haizelden was invited along to a friend's wheelchair basketball club aged 13 in pursuit of keeping fit and at 15 became the youngest player chosen to represent Great Britain at the 2014 Women's World Wheelchair Basketball Championships in Toronto.